 Here are some of the most common issues people experience when participating in an Agora session, a Member Summit, or a Speaker Summit.

 Feedback and Echo

 Feedback is caused by the output of speakers being picked up by the microphone, then re-transmitted through the speakers.
 Browsers and operating systems have echo-cancellation mechanisms built in, which do a good job of eliminating feedback from your microphone and speakers.
 However, most feedback is caused by other participants broadcasting your audio and reintroducing it into the mix.

 - Ensure that participants who are not talking are muted.
-The Power Poll Summit system has an auto mute feature that will mute participants automatically after a few seconds of inactivity.
+The Power Poll videoconference system has an auto mute feature that will mute participants automatically after a few seconds of inactivity.
 You can try this feature.